Before reading this article, count how many commitments you have.

 The best self-care definition is simple: taking good care of yourself.
 The challenge is that taking care of yourself spans multiple dimensions: emotional, mental, physical, and spiritual.

 Sometimes we try (and somewhat succeed) to put our lives in little boxes: work, social life, home life, church life, etc. However, more often than not, we see aspects spilling over into other areas.
 Self-care is one of those aspects.
-Therefore, taking time for yourself is instrumental to physical, emotional, and mental well-being.
+Therefore, time for yourself is instrumental to physical, emotional, and mental well-being.

 Recognizing the healing and rejuvenation that comes from making time for yourself, we see how it impacts all areas of our lives.
 Not having time for ourselves can even affect our relationship with God if we resent him because we’re so busy and he feels far away.